 3. Madh Island Beach

-The shore is surrounded by mangroves, adding to its scenic beauty and separating the beach from the mainland.
+Mangroves surround the shore, adding to its scenic beauty and separating the beach from the mainland.
 To require an opportunity from the hustle and bustle of city life, people in Mumbai often visit this heavenly beach with friends and families.

 This tranquil beach also is a perfect venue for lavish parties hosted by Mumbai’s elite society.
 Many Bollywood movies and soap operas have also been shot at this magnificent venue.

-An ideal destination for anyone who wishes to require an opportunity from the town, Madh Island Beach attracts an outsized crowd of individuals thanks to its calm waters and soothing scenery.
+An ideal destination for anyone who wishes to require an opportunity from the town.
+Madh Island Beach attracts an outsized crowd of individuals thanks to its calm waters and soothing scenery.

 4. Ferry boat from Madh Island to Versova